diogovalentte/crypto_coins_stream_AWS/README.md

 # Crypto Coins Stream AWS
 ## OBJECTIVES:
 1. The current data of ten crypto coins (like Bitcoin and Ethereum) will be requested in the [mercado-bitcoin API](https://www.mercadobitcoin.net/api/) using an AWS Lambda Function.
-2. This Lambda function will send the collected data to an AWS Firehose Stream that will delivery the data to:
+2. This Lambda function will send the collected data to an AWS Firehose Stream that will deliver the data to:
 	a.
 An index in an AWS Elasticsearch domain.
-This will allow to create a real time dashboard for visualization.
+This will allow the creation of a real-time dashboard for visualization.
 	b.
 An AWS S3 bucket for archiving.
 - The AWS infrastructure will be automatically created using [Terraform](https://www.terraform.io).
-You can customize this project changing the Terraform files on the "**infra/**" folder.
+You can customize this project by changing the Terraform files in the "**infra/**" folder.

 ---
 ## Data Schema:
-The bellow JSON is an example of the documents in the ElasticSearch index and the objects in the S3 bucket.
+The below JSON is an example of the documents in the ElasticSearch index and the objects in the S3 bucket.
 ```json
 {
 	  "collected_tstamp": "2022-09-09 13:00:00.00000",    # Timestamp that the AWS Lambda function collected the crypto data